 Inventories are stated at cost unless the inventory within a community is determined to be impaired, in which case the impaired inventory is written down to fair value.
 Inventory costs include land, land development and home construction costs, real estate taxes, deposits on land purchase contracts and interest related to development and construction.
 We review our inventory for indicators of impairment by evaluating each community during each reporting period.
 The inventory within each community is categorized as finished homes and construction in progress or land under development based on the development state of the community.
-There were 622 and 535 active communities, excluding unconsolidated entities, as of November 30, 2014 and 2013, respectively.
+There were 662 and 622 active communities, excluding unconsolidated entities, as of November 30, 2015 and 2014, respectively.
 If the undiscounted cash flows expected to be generated by a community are less than its carrying amount, an impairment charge is recorded to write down the carrying amount of such community to its estimated fair value.

 In conducting our review for indicators of impairment on a community level, we evaluate, among other things, the margins on homes that have been delivered, margins on homes under sales contracts in backlog, projected margins with regard to future home sales over the life of the community, projected margins with regard to future land sales, and the estimated fair value of the land itself.
 We pay particular attention to communities in which inventory is moving at a slower than anticipated absorption pace and communities whose average sales price and/or margins are trending downward and are anticipated to continue to trend downward.
 From this review, we identify communities whose carrying values exceed their undiscounted cash flows.
-For the year ended November 30, 2014, revenues and gross margins have increased for all of our homebuilding segments and Homebuilding Other, except for the gross margins of our Lennar Homebuilding West segment, compared to the year ended November 30, 2013, primarily due to an increase in home deliveries and an increase in the average sales price of homes delivered.
+Although gross margin percentages for the year ended November 30, 2015 have decreased compared to the year ended November 30, 2014 primarily due to an increase in land costs, revenues have increased for all of our homebuilding segments and Homebuilding Other, compared to the year ended November 30, 2014, primarily due to an increase in home deliveries and an increase in the average sales price of homes delivered.